Key Takeaways

 What It Means: Flow sensor issue.

-How To Fix It: Inspect the circuits and make sure the connections are secure.
-You may need to replace the flow meter.
+How To Fix It: The component that measures water intake is silent.
+Inspect the wiring to the flow meter.
+If connections are secure, replace the flow meter.

 F42, F43, F44